mrcook/zx-spectrum-games/README.md

 So, one Saturday toward the end of 2019 I decided to have a little fun with a _weekend project_ and write a small tool ([html2skool](https://github.com/mrcook/skoolkit-html2skool)) to reverse these HTML pages back to a Skoolkit `.skool` project file.

+This collection also contains hand converted `asm`->`skool` disassemblies.

 _Ask forgiveness, not permission._